Remember when the Brady Bunch went to Hawaii? That episode with the bad luck Tiki idol and all the hula dancing?

 Clearly you did not subscribe to that venerable bastion of Nixon-era journalism, Tiger Beat magazine.
 For reasons best consigned to the void of history, in 1972 Tiger Beat commissioned in paperback form what would today be relegated to a dusty corner of the internet and surnamed fan fiction.

-Excerpted from the short story that is the back cover teaser: “Mike Brady has to go to New York on business and as a special surprise he tells the entire Brady Bunch (including Alice) that he’s taking them with him!
+Excerpted from the short story that is the novel’s back-cover teaser: “Mike Brady has to go to New York on business and as a special surprise he tells the entire Brady Bunch (including Alice) that he’s taking them with him!
 What promises to be a fun-filled trip starts to turn into a dangerous adventure the night before the Bradys are to leave when their house is robbed.
 Then, they’re followed to New York by mysterious strangers!”

 Gritty mystery writer Jack Matcha (no relation to the Japanese green tea powder) helpfully continues for four paragraphs, unspooling the entire plot and only leaving unspoiled the precise reason for the crooks’ interest in the family.